Group Steering: Approaches Based on Power Moments: Steer the group of agents as a probability density function

 where the elements of $\mathscr{X}_{T}$ are the power moments corresponding to the specified terminal density function $\tau(x)$.

 Simultaneously confining both $\mathscr{U}(k)$ and $\mathscr{X}(k)$ to belong to the set $\mathbb{V}^{2n}_{++}$ is not always feasible.
-However, it's worth noting that a sub-optimal solution to the control problem can be attained by first determining the trajectory of the state and subsequently obtaining the control inputs corresponding to this trajectory.
-A similar approach was also utilized in \cite{sivaramakrishnan2022distribution} to address the general distribution steering problem.
-We first determine the trajectory of the states.
+However, it's worth noting that a sub-optimal solution to Problem \ref{Def22} can be attained by first determining the trajectory of the state and subsequently obtaining the control inputs corresponding to this trajectory.
+A similar approach was utilized in \cite{sivaramakrishnan2022distribution} to address the general distribution steering problem.
+We first determine the state trajectory.
+Define the initial error as $e(k_{0}) := \mathscr{X}_{T} - \mathscr{X}(k_{0})$, and express the state at step $k$ as